• Skip to primary navigation

 Storage

-These pumpkin peanut butter muffins will keep on the counter in an airtight container for a couple of days.
-For longer storage refrigerate for up to a week.
+These pumpkin peanut butter muffins can be stored on the counter in an airtight container for a couple of days.
+For longer storage refrigerate them for up to a week.
 They can also be frozen for 3 months.

 Defrost the frozen muffins in the refrigerator overnight.
 If you’re in a bit of a hurry (or prefer to keep them frozen like I do so I don’t eat too many), warm them up in the microwave to defrost.
 I would only do a few at a time.